What is a Share of Stock?

 ChooseFI Community Taking Action This Week

-- Raz said, “My 1% was applying for SCRA coverage on one of my credit cards and receiving a refund for the AMEX annual fee reimbursement.”
-(Brad note: Amex waives annual fees for active duty military members.
-More info on this article on our site.)
+- Raz said, “My 1% was applying for SCRA coverage on one of my credit cards and receiving a refund for the annual fee.”

 - Rakesh said, “My 1% better: In my 15+ years IT job career, I switched jobs only once.
 I was always the one with good faith with the employer, waiting for one day to be rewarded.
 I was also very selective about choosing an employer because I never wanted a job which demanded more than 40 hours per week or need to have travel.
 Starting Jan 2022, I decided this needs to change and make a goal to switch jobs this year.
 I forwarded my resume to few ex-colleagues.
 They were happy to refer me.
 I had to put a number on the application for desired salary.
 I gave a number 35% above my current compensation after doing some research on Glassdoor and other websites.
 I even asked on Twitter where Brad saw my post and referred 2 great episodes on salary negotiation: episode 147 and 211.
 I would recommend everyone listen to those two.
 Finally, I had the negotiation with HR.
 Without negotiating they offered me $5K above.
 After few minutes of running through it, I got $12k above what I asked for.
 My total compensation was 50% more than what I am getting now.
 Never thought it was possible.
 It just accelerated my journey to FI.”